nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documentreference.md

   </tr>
 </table>
 replaces | transforms | signs | appends
-Relationships to other documents is not required by GP Connect
+Relationships to other documents is not required by GP Connect.

 ### context.sourcePatientInfo ###